Our students head to school soon – if not already. There, they stand on a battle ground.

 Daniel prayed for 21 days, and nothing happened.

-But then came breakthrough.
+But then came a breakthrough.

 Then he said to me, Don’t be afraid, Daniel; for from the first day that you set your heart to understand, and to humble yourself before your God, your words were heard: and I have come for your words’ sake.
 But the prince of the kingdom of Persia withstood me twenty-one days; but, behold, Michael, one of the chief princes, came to help me: and I remained there with the kings of Persia.
 Now I have come to make you understand what shall happen to your people in the latter days; for the vision is yet for many days: